 Is there a business case for crushed sand?

-The demand for economical and efficient ways to produce crushed sand is growing as natural sand deposits located near growth centers are depleted and environmental regulations are tightened.
-At the same time, many aggregates producers are studying the possibility to produce crushed sand and addressing the growing piles of quarry waste that may contain a fair proportion of saleable fine aggregates.
+The demand for economical and efficient ways to produce crushed sand is growing, as natural sand deposits located near growth centers are being depleted and environmental regulations are getting stricter.

 Is there a solution that would benefit all parties involved?
-Rolands Cepuritis, an expert on the use of crushed sand in concrete production, and Tero Onnela, Crushing Process Specialist at Metso, delve deep into the topic.
+Rolands Cepuritis, an expert on the use of crushed sand in concrete production, and Tero Onnela, Sales Support Manager at Metso, delve into the topic.

 Crushed sand can replace natural sand in many applications